Saurabh7/Saurabh7.github.io/projects.md

 <img src="images/vd_base_final_0.png" width="250" />
 <img src="images/vd_new_final_five_0.png" width="250" />

+##### Early Interest and Google Summer of Code

+My interest in AI initially developed during my undergraduate years after being selected to work on summer projects sponsored by Google through the Google Summer of Code 2016 and 2014.
+Collaborating with my mentor Heiko Strathmann, Ph.D., University College London, I implemented efficient algorithms to an [open source Machine Learning project](https://gist.github.com/Saurabh7/b492519a6044a840145824011229a64b).
+I added Locality Sensitive Hashing for approximate nearest neighbors search, Multiple Kernel Learning for Support Vector Machines, and implemented speed-ups for distance computations in feature spaces using parallelization with OpenMP and GPUs in their linear algebra library.

+---

 #### Fairness, bias and Robustness

 I realized the problem of fairness when developing my rare disease classification model and investigated it in my work on **Subgroup intersectional fairness for multi-label Chest X-ray classification** ([ICCV 2023 CVAMD](https://arxiv.org/pdf/2403.18196)).
 Collaborating with fellow students from the Physionet Team at [MIT LCP](https://lcp.mit.edu/physionet) we linked MIMIC-CXR to MIMICIV and MIMIC-SDOH data sets to create subgroups using health insurance and